LoganCome/ROS-Chain/README.md

 ## :bookmark_tabs:Release Plan

 ROS-Chain is still in the process of testing and revisions of codes.
-In mid-Dec, we will have official version released in **mid-Dec**.
+In mid-Jan, 2022, we will have official version released.

 ## :email:Contact Us​